VASA (singer)

 Freedom Oigocho Ali (born 14 January 2004), known professionally as VASA, is a Nigerian singer and songwriter.
-He gained recognition following his 2023 viral freestyle on TikTok, Its success led him to release his official debut single titled 'Bolanle' to modest commercial success afterwards debuting on the official TurnTable charts NXT Emerging Top Artistes at 17 on the week of November 15 to 21, 2024.
+He gained recognition following his 2023 viral freestyle on TikTok, Its success led him to release his official debut single, "Bolanle", to modest commercial success.
+He made his debut on Nigeria's TurnTable charts NXT Emerging Top Artistes at #17 in November 2024.

 Early life

 VASA was born in Agege, Lagos State, Nigeria.
-He's an indigene of Agatu Local Government Area of Benue State, and raised in Lagos State where he attended his secondary education.
-He started writing songs at age 14.
+He is an indigene of Agatu Local Government Area in Benue State.
+He was raised in Lagos State, where he completed his secondary education.
+He began writing songs at the age of 14.

 Career

-Vasa started posting freestyles and covers on his Instagram page in 2020 when he was 15 years old.

-In August 2023, Vasa release his official debut singles titled 'Bolanle' and 'Teriza'.

-In November 2023, his single 'Treasure' debut on Apple Music’s East Africa Risers Shazam Top 200 and Viral Top 50 on Spotify.
+Vasa started posting freestyles and covers on his Instagram page in 2020, when he was 15 years old.
+In August 2023, he release his first two singles, "Bolanle" and "Teriza".
+In November 2023, his single "Treasure" debuted on Apple Music’s East Africa Risers Shazam Top 200 and Spotify's Viral Top 50.

-In January 2024,he released his single titled '50-50' which went viral on the sub urban of Lagos, Nigeria and on February 15 a remix of '50-50' featuring additional vocals from fellow Nigerian singer Bella Shmurda was released.

-In June 2024 he released debut EP titled Book of Vasa featuring Crayon.

-On November 1, 2024 he released his sophomore EP titled Book of Vasa Part 2 as sequel to his debut EP which features Jaywillz and Nyola. with positive critical responses.
+In January 2024, he released the single "50-50", which went viral in suburban Lagos.
+On February 15 he released a remix of "50-50" featuring additional vocals from fellow Nigerian singer Bella Shmurda.
+In June 2024 he released debut EP, Book of Vasa, featuring Crayon.
+On November 1, 2024 he released his sophomore EP, Book of Vasa Part 2, featuring Jaywillz and Nyola.
+It received positive critical responses.

-In November 2024, Vasa debut on the TurnTable charts NXT Emerging Top Artistes at 17 on the week November 15th to 21, 2024 with 13.03 pts.
+In November 2024, Vasa made his debut on the TurnTable charts NXT Emerging Top Artistes; he reached #17 in the week November 15th to 21, 2024 with 13.03 points.